Guide to Mývatn nature baths

 Getting to Mývatn Nature Baths

-A little over 6 hours from Reykjavik, the nature baths in the Mývatn area are more accessible from Akureyri, known as the capital of northern Iceland.
-The nearest town is Reykjahlíð to the west, which is also home to our very own Fosshotel Mývatn.
-With plenty of other incredible natural phenomena to be found throughout this area of high geothermal activity, Reykjahlíð can be a great base for a northern Icelandic adventure!
+The nearest town is Reykjahlíð to the west, which is also home to our Fosshotel Mývatn, perfect for those looking to enjoy the baths at the end of the day and have somewhere comfortable to spend the night.
+With plenty of other incredible natural phenomena to be found throughout this area of high geothermal activity, Reykjahlíð can be a great base for a northern Icelandic adventure.